JavokhirbekMirzaakbarov/SOFTWARE-DESIGN-AND-ALGORITHMS/docs/1-building-blocks-of-oop-part-1/hometask.md

 ## Evaluation criteria

-2. Only some classes were not implemented.
+2. Only some classes were implemented.
 3. Some classes were not implemented.
 4. Some required methods are missing.
 5. All tasks are implemented to a full extend.